microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 ---

 ## Step 1 - Prepare an API request to convert HL7v2 into FHIR
-To convert HL7v2 data into FHIR, first you must arrange to make a `$convert-data` API request.
+To convert HL7v2 data into FHIR, first you must prepare a `$convert-data` API request.

 1. Go to Postman and create a new API request by clicking `Add request` in the `FHIR CALLS` collection imported in Challenge-01.
 <img src="./media/Postman_Add_Request.png" height="328">